Holographic DC SQUID in the presence of dark matter: Numerical results

 \section{Numerical results}

-This section will be devoted to the results of our numerical solutions of the equations of motion for the Josephson junction and DC SQUID device.
+This section will be devoted to the results of our numerical solutions of the equations of motion for the holographic Josephson junction and holographic DC SQUID device.
 At first we pay attention to the case of homogeneous holographic superconductor influenced by the {\it dark matter} sector.
-Then we proceed to analyze the model of SQUID with a beam of {\it dark matter}, i.e., we allow for $\xi$ dependence of $\alpha$ in the {\it kinetic mixing term}.
+Then we proceed to analyse the model of SQUID with a beam of {\it dark matter}, i.e., we take into account the strength parameter controlling the strength of {\it visible} and {hidden} sectors interaction and allow for its $\xi$ dependence.